+Home Museum Wanted Specs Previous Next

 Image Courtesy of the National Museum of American History, Kenneth E. Behring Center

-It's interesting to note that Sharp is a major player in today's calculator market, while Sony is no longer in the market.
-It just goes to show that superior technology doesn't always win in the marketplace.
+It's interesting to note that Sharp is still a major player in today's calculator market, while electronics giant Sony is no longer in the market.
+It just goes to show that leading-edge technology and beautiful design doesn't always win in the marketplace.
 Sony didn't really know how to market their technologically advanced calculators, while Sharp had very clearly defined market strategy and tactics.
-Sony high-level management was always somewhat skeptical of the consumer viability of electronic calculators, and while they begrudgingly agreed to support a calculator development project, the calculator division really never had all the support it needed to be successful.
-After remaining in the calculator market until 1973, Sony management realized that the margins on calculator products were diminishing, and the competition in the marketplace had become extremely high.
+Sony high-level management was always rather skeptical of the consumer viability of electronic calculators, and while they begrudgingly agreed to support a calculator development project, the calculator division really never had all the support it needed to be successful.
+After remaining in the calculator market until 1973, Sony management realized that the margins on calculator products were diminishing, and the competition in the marketplace had become extremely aggressive.
 As a result of these pressures, the decision was made to leave the market, and focus the technical resources of the calculator team in other areas.

 The SOBAX (which is a name coined from the phrase "Solid State Abacus") line of electronic calculators were Sony's idea of what an electronic calculator should be if done the "Sony Way".
-And, true to Sony form, the machine is built like a tank, and performs like a Ferrari.
-The machine is built on a beefy all-aluminum and metal chassis.
+And, true to Sony form, the machine is built very well, and performs beautifully.
+The ICC_500W is constructed on a beefy all-aluminum and metal chassis.
 Sony was ahead of their time in terms of building a chassis that prevents the escape of radio frequency(RF) emanations from the machine.
-The chassis completely surrounds all of the electronics, providing an effective RF shield.
-The molded plastic case is secured by one fastener!
+The chassis completely surrounds all of the electronics, providing an effective radio frequency shield.
+The high quality molded plastic case is secured by one fastener!
 Loosening this single captive fastener allows the lower half of the case to be removed.
 To remove the upper half of the case, a slide latch on each side of the chassis can be activated, freeing the upper half of the case.
 The power supply makes up the back section of the chassis, and while it is tethered to the rest of the electronics by a ribbon cable, it is on slides.
 Once two retaining pins are removed, and tension taken off of clips that retain the power supply module, the power supply can be slid out of the chassis.
-There's enough extra length in the power supply ribbon cable that the power supply can be moved away far enough to gain access to the five circuit cards that make up the brains of the machine.
-The circuit boards are very high quality double-sided boards, surrounded with a thick aluminum stiffener and edge-protecting ring.
-The boards plug into a hand-wired backplane which interconnects the boards to each other, and to a separate circuit board which handles the decimal point selection logic and display driving functions.
+There's enough extra length in the power supply ribbon cable that the power supply can be moved far enough away to gain access to the five circuit cards that make up the brains of the machine.
+The circuit boards are very high quality double-sided boards with plated-through holes, surrounded with a heavy aluminum stiffener on three sides of the board.
+The boards plug into a hand-wired backplane that interconnects the boards to each other, and to a separate circuit board which handles the decimal point selection logic and display driving functions.

-A unique feature of the first-generation Sony SOBAX calculators was the provision for the machines to be powered by other sources of power than the AC powerline.
+A unique feature of the first-generation Sony SOBAX calculators was the provision for the machines to be powered by sources of power other than the AC power line.
 The BP-11E battery pack provided an external rechargeable battery pack that would operate the calculator independent of AC power.
-The DCC-2AW auto power adapter would allow the SOBAX to be powered from the cigarrette lighter outlet of an automobile.
+The DCC-2AW auto power adapter would allow the SOBAX to be powered from the cigarette lighter outlet of an automobile.
 These external accessories were plugged into a special power connector located on the back panel of the machines.
+This aspect gave the calculators a feature that no other calculator on the market at the time had, the ability for the calculator to be used in the field rather than being tethered to a desktop by the AC power cord.

-This particular example of the ICC-500W hails from the late 1968 timeframe, based on date codes on devices in the machine.
+This particular example of the ICC-500W hails from the late 1968 time frame, based on date codes on devices in the machine.
 This SOBAX calculators come from a time before Sony had production capabilities to make integrated circuits.
-Sony already had large-scale production facilities for hybrid circuit modules that it used in its other products, and was less-expensive for Sony to use their hybrid circuit technology rather than buy integrated circuits from domestic or overseas IC manufacturers.
-The ICC-500W, and its stablemate, the ICC-400W are made using special versions of Sony's hybrid circuit modules.
+Sony already had large-scale production facilities for hybrid circuit modules that it used in its other products, and it was less-expensive for Sony to use their existing hybrid circuit technology rather than buy integrated circuits from domestic or overseas IC manufacturers.
+The ICC-500W, and its stable mate, the ICC-400W, are made using special versions of Sony's hybrid circuit modules.
 Hybrid circuits were a bridge technology between individual discrete components and later integrated circuit technology.
-In these hybrid modules, an substrate material is printed with circuit traces, and film resistors.
-Attachment pads for miniaturized components such as diodes and capacitors are also printed on the substrate, as well as tiny bonding pads for chip transistors.
-The chip transistors have tiny gold wires bonded to them that connect to the pads on the substrate.
-Wire leads extend from the substrate to provide connection to the module.
-The whole assembly is tested to assure it works properly, and is then dipped in a durable insulating compound that hardens to protect the components.
-The module is tested again, and if it passes, it is ready for use.
+In these hybrid modules, an substrate material made from Aluminum Oxide is printed with circuit traces, and film resistors.
+Attachment pads for miniaturized components such as diodes and capacitors are also printed on the substrate, as well as tiny bonding pads for transistors.
+The transistors are packaged in an epoxy case, with the three leads connected to the pads on the substrate.
+Wire leads extend from the bottom edge of the substrate to provide connections to the module.
+The assembly is tested to assure it works properly, and is then dipped in a durable insulating compound that hardens to protect the components and seal out moisture.
+The hybrid circuit is tested again, and if it passes, it is ready for use.

 A close-up View of some of the Hybrid Circuit Modules